 Why not venture down south toward the Amalfi Coast where the hotels in the region are taking COVID-19 restrictions seriously?
 Enjoy the gorgeous coastline and all it has to offer, by reading our insider's guide to the Amalfi Coast.
 Le Sirenuse has long been a popular spot in the heart of Positano, boasting beautiful views, an oyster bar and a fantastic restaurant, there's no better spot to enjoy a glass of Whispering Angel at sunset.
-For more inspiration on where to stay on the Amalfi Coast, read our complete guide here.
+For more inspiration on where to stay on the Amalfi Coast, read our complete guide here.book now

 Crane Resort, Barbados

 In July, Barbados resumed flights and lifted all curfews thought travellers will be required to present evidence of a negative result of a PCR COVID-19 test, and bar code to clear immigration.
 Today, Barbados has had seven reported deaths from 174 cases of Coronavirus, but no reported deaths since May.